mchmarny/artomator/README.md

 bin/image
 ```

-Finally, create the PubSub topic, subscription, and Cloud Run service to process the registry events:
+Finally, create the PubSub topic, subscription to that topic, and Cloud Run service to process the registry events:

+> Note, the created Cloud Run service requires `roles/run.invoker` roles so only the PubSub push subscription will be allowed to invoke that service.

 ```shell
 bin/deploy